earth-mover/icechunk/docs/docs/index.md

     For more detailed explanation, have a look at the [Icechunk spec](./spec.md)

 Zarr itself works by storing both metadata and chunk data into a abstract store according to a specified system of "keys".
-For example, a 2D Zarr array called myarray, within a group called mygroup, would generate the following keys:
+For example, a 2D Zarr array called `myarray`, within a group called `mygroup`, would generate the following keys:

 ```
 mygroup/zarr.json